Control of Computer Pointer Using Hand Gesture Recognition in Motion Pictures: Introduction

 \section{Introduction}

-Nowadays, computers role an essential part of human life and penetrate in general aspects of people's personal and social lives.
-Mass-produces and increased availability of personal computers have a growing impact on daily human life.
-One of Human-computer Interaction (HCI) purposes is to control and improve human and computer communications, like creating an interface between human and computer to transform hand gestures into meaningful commands.
-Despite HCI, intermediaries like computer mouse are still useable.
-Since 50 years ago, when the first mouse was introduced, much progress has been made to improve the mouse.
-Although the computer mouse had significant improvement, this hardware is based on direct contact and curbs the user to control the computer from a close distance.
-In spite of the COVID-19 virus pandemic, the end lifetime of contact-based gadgets that control machines and computers can be anticipated.
+In today's world, computers play an indispensable role in various aspects of human life, permeating both personal and social spheres.
+The widespread availability and mass production of personal computers have had a profound impact on our daily lives.
+Human-Computer Interaction (HCI) aims to enhance and facilitate communication between humans and computers by creating interfaces that can interpret hand gestures as meaningful commands.
+Despite the advancements in HCI, traditional input devices such as computer mice are still widely used.
+However, the mouse, which was introduced over 50 years ago, has undergone significant improvements over time.
+Despite these improvements, the mouse relies on direct physical contact and restricts the user to controlling the computer from a close proximity.

+Moreover, with the advent of the COVID-19 pandemic, there has been a growing need for alternative input methods that do not rely on physical contact with devices.
+This situation has accelerated the exploration and development of contactless interfaces for controlling machines and computers.
+By leveraging hand gestures, a user can interact with a computer from a distance, reducing the risk of transmission and ensuring a safer computing experience.

+This paper proposes a novel approach to human-computer interaction through hand gesture recognition.
+The objective is to design a user interface that enables users to control the computer cursor using hand gestures, eliminating the need for physical contact or reliance on traditional input devices.
+The system employs a dataset of hand images captured from a diverse group of individuals, encompassing different hand gestures such as fist, palm, pointing to the left, and pointing to the right.

+The remainder of this paper is organized as follows: Section 2 provides an overview of related work in hand gesture recognition.
+Section 3 describes the dataset collection process and its composition.
+Section 4 presents the methodology employed, including the architecture and training of the CNN model.
+Section 5 discusses the experimental results and evaluates the performance of the proposed system.
+Finally, Section 6 concludes the paper, highlighting its contributions and discussing potential avenues for future research and development.